 Authored by a Symantec employee

-These hardware vulnerabilities can potentially allow programs to steal data that is currently being processed on the computer’s chip.
-While programs are typically not permitted to read data from other programs, a malicious program can exploit Meltdown and Spectre to access data stored in the memory of other running programs.
-This might include passwords stored in a password manager or browser, personal photos, emails, instant messages and even documents containing personal information.
+Programs typically are not permitted to read data from other programs.
+But a malicious program can exploit Meltdown and Spectre to access data stored in the memory of other running programs.

 How to help protect against these vulnerabilities